-In order to improve the safety, reliability, and mobility of the I-70 corridor, CDOT plans to employ several strategies to help motorists travel during the winter season.
-Specifically motorists can expect a variety of approaches to effectively manage traffic through control measures such as ramp management, Snowplow Escorts, quick clearance of traffic incidents, and real-time traveler information through cotrip.org, 511 and CDOT mobile.
+CDOT employs several strategies to help motorists enjoy safe, reliable travel on the I-70 corridor in winter.
+Specifically, motorists can expect such traffic control measures as ramp management, snowplow escorts, quick clearance of traffic incidents, and real-time traveler information through cotrip.org and 511.

-Because Eisenhower Tunnel has no shoulders, when traffic threatens to back up into the tunnel from heavy traffic congestion or incidents, traffic must be stopped or Safety Metering implemented to allow traffic to clear and maintain access to the interior of the tunnel for emergency response vehicles.
-When road conditions on the approaches to the tunnel are adverse, vehicles lose traction and cause significant delays, such as the three-hour delays between Silverthorne and the tunnel on February 9, 2014.
-The highest travel delays of the winter occur when heavy traffic congestion necessitates metering Eisenhower Tunnel.
-CDOT will use the following mitigation strategies to achieve this.
+Because Eisenhower Tunnel has no shoulders, when heavy traffic congestion or incidents poses the risk of back-ups, traffic must be stopped, or safety metering must be implemented to clear traffic and maintain access to the tunnel interior for emergency response vehicles.
+When road conditions on the approaches to the tunnel are adverse, vehicles lose traction and cause significant delays (such as the three-hour delays between Silverthorne and the tunnel on Feb.
+9, 2014).

 Increase Ramp Management

 - Meter on ramps to eastbound I-70 at Copper Mountain, Frisco, Silverthorne and Loveland to reduce traffic volume moving through Eisenhower Tunnel, and reduce eastbound back-ups from reaching the interior of the tunnel.

 - Conduct snowplow escorts from Silverthorne to Herman Gulch during adverse conditions to provide optimal road conditions and safe speeds during periods when back-ups into Eisenhower Tunnel are most likely.